 My absolute favourite shop in New York City is Macy’s flagship store on Herald Square (on the corner of Broadway and 34th Street).
-For years it had been the largest department store in the world (and it still is number two) and on its 9 floors you will get everything you can imagine.
-Yes, Macy’s might be a little pricy overall, but I somehow always managed to bag myself some really good bargains here.
+For years it had been the largest department store in the world (and it still is number two) and on its 9 floors you will get almost everything you can imagine.
+Yes, Macy’s might be a little pricy overall, but I somehow always manage to bag myself some really good bargains here.
 My advice: Don’t rush it.
 Take your time; explore all the floors and find those sales corners, they can be a little hidden occasionally.

 If you visit as a tourist, don’t forget to head to the mezzanine level first to claim your visitor’s pass (bring your passport or ID card with you).
 This entitles you to a 10% discount when shopping at Macy’s (not on all items, but on pretty much all full priced items).

 When shopping in New York (well anywhere in the US really), you must remember that on top of the price shown, you will have to pay sales tax.
 For New York City this comes to around 8.5%.
 But only on clothing that is above $110 dollars.
-It can all be very confusing sometimes and it seems a lot of times sales advisors don’t know either.
+It can all be very confusing and it seems a lot of times sales advisors don’t know either.
 So rule of thumb, be prepared for an extra 10% (a lot easier to calculate in your head that 8.5%) and be pleasantly surprised if the item you are intending to buy isn’t applicable for said sales tax.

 If you are looking to do some plus size shopping in New York, Macy’s is sheer heaven.
 I was pleasantly surprised first time I stumbled across Macy’s plus size department.
 Which actually occupies half a floor, not just a few sad racks tucked into a back corner, like in so many other places.

 Another one of my favourites shops is Century 21.
 Again an ideal destination if you are bargain hunting in New York, as you can find great designer labels at very affordable prices (I mean who could say NO to a Karl Lagerfeld Little Black Dress for less than $30?
 Or a Tommy Hilfiger jacket for $25?).
-But where Macy’s is calm and sophisticated, Century 21 can be very hectic and crowded, especially at its location down by the World Trade Center.
+But where Macy’s is calm and sophisticated, Century 21 can be very hectic and crowded, especially at its flagship location down by the World Trade Center.

-First time I set foot into that store, I was in and out within 5 minutes.
+First time I set foot in that store, I was in and out within 5 minutes.
 I just could not bear it.
 It was full of people, everyone was pushing and shoving and it was sheer chaos (a bit like heading to Primark on Oxford Street on a Saturday in the run up to Christmas – something I wouldn’t dream of doing, I am not suicidal).
-So I didn’t really explore it much and completely failed to notice the great (and cheap) things they had.
+I didn’t really explore it much and completely failed to notice the great (and cheap) things they had.

 But on subsequent visits, we ventured out further and discovered a really great Century 21 store out in Brooklyn Heights (on Fulton Street).
 Whilst this might take a tad longer to get to, this store is a lot less crowded and chaotic and therefore a much nicer shopping experience).
 Oh and if all that shopping makes you hungry, head down to the basement and explore the Dekalb Market Hall.
 Believe me, it is well worth it.